 Ultimaker Breakaway is a support material for multi-extrusion 3D printing.
 Breakaway supports are quick to remove and do not need further post-processing for a smooth finish on your 3D print.

 Ultimaker Breakaway is officially supported on the Ultimaker S5 and Ultimaker 3 and only for the 0.4 mm AA print core.
-The instructions on this page are intended for these printers and print core only.
+See the overview below for more information.

-(2) Dual combinations with TPU 95A may result in stringing and blobs on the surface of the print.
+1 Only possible for small prints.
+Larger prints may show warping of the build material 2 Dual combinations with TPU 95A may result in stringing and blobs on the surface of the print

 The use of Breakaway in combination with PP is not supported, due to insufficient adhesion between these two materials, which will most likely result in print failure.